 Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

-The Occupy Wall Street movement has ignited new questions about the relationship between democracy and equality in the United States.
-Are we also entering a moment in history in which the disjuncture between our principles and our institutions is cast into especially sharp relief?
-Do new developments—most notably the rise of extreme inequality—offer new threats to the realization of our most cherished principles?
+Are we entering another moment in history in which the disjuncture between our principles and our institutions is being cast into especially sharp relief?
+Are new developments, such as the rise of extreme inequality, opening up new threats to realizing our most cherished principles?
 Can we build an open, democratic, and successful movement to realize our ideals?

-Occupy the Future offers informed and opinionated essays that address these questions.
-The writers—including Nobel Laureate in Economics Kenneth Arrow and bestselling authors Paul and Anne Ehrlich—lay out what our country’s principles are, whether we’re living up to them, and what can be done to bring our institutions into better alignment with them.
+Occupy the Future is a series of opinion pieces that address these questions.
+Our simple purpose is to lay out what our country’s principles are, whether we’re living up to them, and what can be done to bring our institutions into better alignment with them.

 Vital reading on politics, literature, and more in your inbox.
 Sign up for our Weekly Newsletter, Monthly Roundup, and event notifications.